Prana-vvb/Bal.rs-Blog/README.md

      <img src = "Screenshots/Send4.png"/>
    </p>

    The server response body is then collected in chunks and appended to `full_body`.
-The complete response is then converted to `Bytes` and returned.
+The complete response is then converted to `Bytes` and returned.<hr/>

 ### Fault Tolerence
 This is a slightly large piece of code that ensures smooth functioning of the Load Balancer.
 So, let's break it down.